partridge-tech/chris-blog/README.md

 * A cat that swats at loose fibre optic cables
 * Inconveniences like keeping servers updated or not having credentials of `root:root` >:(

 Tired of these drawbacks, I moved to GitHub Pages... which immediately had a *meh* month for uptime because the universe wants to punish my existence.
+So I moved again to serverless tech.
 These days it's hosted on 200+ POPs around the world thanks to the magic of [Cloudflare Workers](https://workers.cloudflare.com/) and $5/mo.

 ### Buy Why?

 I was using Cloudflare anyway because most of the domains I run are in there.
 Previously it handled DoS protection for my actual projects, and load balanced incoming traffic across the two internet connections I have going to my current place of residence.
 So I can't actually selfhost a site anymore *without* Cloudflare or getting a VPS, which costs about $3/mo from my favorite providers. $2/mo more to have the sickest load speed time ever *and* never have to maintain a server was a no brainer.

+Also I didn't have to change much of anything.
+Create a bucket in Cloudflare and copy a few keys, initialize the repository with the `workers-site` folder, do some minor configuration in `wrangler.toml`, dump some of the keys in `wrangler.toml`, dump the rest in GitHub Secrets, and create a quick/dirty GitHub Actions workflow in `.github/workflows/`.
+Call it an hour of learning curve and fifteen minutes of work.

 ### Benefits